g-coutos/celestial_bodies_database/README.md

 This is one of the required projects to earn the Relational Database course from [freeCodeCamp](https://www.freecodecamp.org/learn/relational-database).

-The are the project's requirements:
+These are the project's requirements:

 - You should create a database named `universe`
 - Be sure to connect to your database with `\c universe`.
 Then, you should add tables named `galaxy`, `star`, `planet`, and `moon`